 Grunge got its start in the mid to late 80’s in the Seattle area, in Washington state.
 The most credited artists from the grunge movement include Nirvana, Soundgarden, Pearl Jam and Alice In Chains.
+These artists are known as the Big Four of Grunge.
 But many other bands had their hand in starting and pushing the genre as well, like Green River and Mudhoney.
 Other bands still were lumped into the flannel flood simple due to timing and similar sound.
 Stone Temple Pilots come to mind.
+While STP hailed from San Diego, many other musicians from across the country, and specifically the West, have solid roots in the sound.

 FANS–> Grunge T-Shirts & Merch